-The beautiful town of Mendoza is just an inexpensive bus ride from Buenos Aires or nearby Santiago, Chile.
+The beautiful town of Mendoza in Argentina is just an inexpensive bus ride from Buenos Aires or nearby Santiago, Chile.
 Famous for its wines — Malbec, in particular — Mendoza is also at the foot of the Andes Mountains, which allows for pleasant weather year-round, as well as a variety of outdoor activities such as some amazing hiking trips.

 4-star hotels will start at about $70 per night, and budget dinners will run about $10.
 Keep in mind that many restaurants operate under European hours, meaning doors may not open for dinner service until 8:00pm.

 Another capital city with plenty to offer at an affordable price, Santiago is a fantastic destination for those looking to spend less and experience Chilean life like the locals.
 There are many activities to keep any traveler occupied, ranging from wine tours to hiking, and there is easy access from the city to other parts of the country if you're itching for some time on a beach.